 How Tolleson Private Wealth Management invests your money

-Rather than selecting securities, Tolleson serves as an investment manager, helping clients form their asset allocation strategy and advising on whether it makes sense to use derivative investments, such as collars, swaps or options.
+Tolleson serves as an investment manager, helping clients form their asset allocation strategy and advising on setting goals.
 The firm then implements the policy and reports at least once per quarter on the portfolio results.

-Among the funds Tolleson Private Wealth Management recommends are its own 17 private investment funds, for which it provides advisory services.
-The funds focus on equity income, international equity, private equity, domestic equity, fixed income, energy, private equity and high-yield.
-Each fund invests in other pooled investment vehicles run by third-party managers.
+Among the funds Tolleson Private Wealth Management recommends are its own private investment funds, for which it provides advisory services.
+The funds invest primarily in pooled investment vehicles, including mutual funds, run by third-party managers.

 Fees Tolleson Private Wealth Management charges for its services

-Depending on the services offered, Tolleson Private Wealth Management can earn money through hourly fees, a percentage of assets under management and fixed fees.
+Depending on the services offered, Tolleson Private Wealth Management can earn money through a percentage of assets under management or fixed fees.
+There also may be hourly fees for some services.
 Below is a breakdown of its rates, but the firm’s policy is that all fees are negotiable, depending on several factors, including a client’s net worth and the complexity of the services provided.

 Depending on which funds clients invest in, they may also owe additional fees and expenses to outside firms such as custodians, brokers, mutual funds companies, money managers or private investments funds.
 Additional fees may cover fund overhead, such as legal and auditing expenses, and the cost of preparing financial statements and tax returns.